gvwilson/sensibleadventures/bookster/booksters-apprentice.md

 Erileine looked at it sidelong.
-A little larger than her two fists put together, covered in coarse, dark fibers, with scraped-out diamond-shaped eyes and a ragged grin full of carved fangs…  "What the cake is that?"
+A little larger than her two fists put together, covered in coarse, dark fibers, with scraped-out diamond-shaped eyes and a ragged grin full of carved fangs…  "What is it?"

 "It's a head," Niquolas said proudly.
 "For a door soldier.
 C'mon, you remember–I was going to trade some of 'em to the Hett for that